martinbudden/Protoflight/README.md

    within the aircraft frame.
 4. The IMU device driver signals the AHRS task that there is a new IMU value available by putting the IMU reading in a shared message queue
 5. The AHRS task receives the signal, gets the IMU value from the shared message queue, and calls the `AHRS::readIMUandUpdateOrientation` function.
 6. **THE CLOCK STARTS NOW**.
-For an **8kHz** update frequency we have **125 microseconds** (see note) to complete all the following steps, *(Timings for each step in microseconds on an 240MHz ESP32 S3 are given where available)*.
+For an **8kHz** update frequency we have **125 microseconds** (see NOTE A) to complete all the following steps, *(Timings for each step in microseconds on an 240MHz ESP32 S3 are given where available)*.
 7. The AHRS gets the IMU reading from the IMU device.
-8. The AHRS sets the RPM filter for one motor using the current motor RPM values, so over 4 loops all RPM filter values are set *(1st harmonic only:16us(max25),1st+3rd:26us)*.
+8. The AHRS sets the RPM filter frequency for one motor using the current motor RPM values, so over 4 loops all RPM filter frequencies are set *(1st harmonic only:16us(max25),1st+3rd:26us)* (see NOTE B).
 9. The AHRS filters the IMU reading, using the RPM filters and all other filters *(1st harmonic only:15us(max19),1st+3rd:21us)*.
 10. The AHRS calculates the current orientation using sensor fusion of the gyro and accelerometers values *(20us)*.
 11. The AHRS calls `FlightController::updateOutputsUsingPIDs` passing the gyro, accelerometer and orientation values *(acroMode:20us,angleModeQuaternionSpace:50us,angleModeEulerAngleSpace:80us)*.
-12. If the blackbox is active, data is copied to the blackbox for logging by the Blackbox task.
+12. If the blackbox is active, data is copied to the blackbox message queue for logging by the Blackbox task.

-Note: strictly speaking we don't have the full 125 microseconds - step 3 also uses a few microseconds of this time (which is why it is preferable to have an IMU that can be read in little-endian format - this avoids the need for byte reordering).
+NOTE A: strictly speaking we don't have the full 125 microseconds - step 3 also uses a few microseconds of this time (which is why it is preferable to have an IMU that can be read in little-endian format - this avoids the need for byte reordering).

+NOTE B: on reflection, I think I will change this so that the RPM filter frequencies are set in the VehicleController task, right after the motor outputs are set.

-Note: steps 1-5 can be made more efficient when using a Raspberry Pi Pico and PIO, namely:
+NOTE C: steps 1-5 can be made more efficient when using a Raspberry Pi Pico and PIO, namely:

 1. The IMU generates a new reading and sets its interrupt pin.
 2. The PIO state machine that was waiting on the IMU interrupt PIN reads the IMU and puts the result in its TX FIFO.